- #1. Histamine is a neurotransmitter

 #6.
 Histamine intolerance has a genetic component

-I touched on this at the outset, but an enzyme called diamine oxidase is responsible for cleaning up histamine in the gut.
+An enzyme called diamine oxidase is responsible for cleaning up histamine in the gut.
 2 The AOC1 genes are coded to make this important enzyme, but not everyone is born with the same enzyme activity, which makes some of us genetically more susceptible for developing histamine intolerance.

 So as not to confuse the DAO enzyme with the DAO gene (which many online forums do) take a look at Aaron’s post: You say DAO, I say DAAO.

 DAO breaks down “free histamine,” like the histamine found in the gut, while HNMT, another histamine gene, processes histamine in the cell.

 Variants in the AOC1 genes have been associated with reduced DAO activity.
 For example, this Italian study found that 10 out of 14 patients with histamine intolerance had very low levels of serum DAO.